 The traditional marketing as a scientific field goes back to early 1900s or even earlier with the development of modern capitalism and consumerism.
 In a nutshell, business owners and (modern) marketers discovered that by studying consumer behaviour they can predict and influence sales profits.
 Businesses then went on developing step-by-step marketing processes to anticipate the wants and needs of potential consumers so they could satisfy them more effectively in comparison to its competitors.
 Several decades later, B2C and B2B marketing automation use complex data and scientific methods to measure and design specific procedures to sell more to more people.

-Entrepreneurs took inbound marketing and sales teams digital transformation seriously.
+Entrepreneurs took remote communication, inbound marketing and sales teams digital transformation seriously.
 And it’s no longer just printed ads in papers and magazines, some media ad package or lump mail ads.
 With the technological revolution in digital ads, especially the Internet and social media’s worldwide blitz, we’ve opened several channels enabling us to communicate more effectively, generate leads and build relevant relationships with our customers.
 These type of marketing strategy focused on inbound marketing will be driving revenue down your sales pipeline.
 What it means for marketers like you is that the need for a more sophisticated marketing channel and technologically enhanced approach with complex, multivariate sales funnels is required even more so.
 Hence, marketing automation becomes your new base marketing.

 Auto-responding marketing automation systems on the rise